-provided $f$ and $\dbar f$ are smooth and drop off relatively quickly to $0$ at infinity (the middle integral is to be interpreted in the sense of distributions theory).
+provided $F$ and $\dbar F$ are smooth and taper off relatively quickly to $0$ at infinity (the middle integral is to be interpreted in the sense of distributions theory).
 As a first application of \eqref{eq-green}, we find that